Filippo Bottazzi

 Botazzi was however not recognized by scientists due to the part he played in fascist politics.
 He was one of the signatories to the Manifesto degli scienziati razzisti (Manifesto of Race).
 Bottazzi became a member of the Commissione dell’alimentazione created to solve problems of malnutrition arising from the sanctions imposed on Italy from 1926.
 In 1933 he published a report along with A. Niceforo and G. Quagliarello on the dietary status of Italians.
 In 1938, a letter was sent by the Ministry of Education to the Accademia d’Italia and it put several scientists in charge of purging all scientific works made by Jewish scientists.
 The list of scientists included on this purging committee included the chemist Francesco Giordani, admiral Giancarlo Vallauri, mathematician Francesco Severi and Bottazzi.

-For his studies on the role of sarcoplasm in muscle contraction, and in the regulation of osmotic pressure in marine animals, between 1925 and 1938 he received three Nobel Prize nominations.
-In 1941 the nominations were three in the same year, but the outbreak of the Second World War, with the consequent suspension of the assignments, prevented him from competing for recognition.